jasonwhite/button/README.md

 }
 ```

-If this file is named `bb.json`, Brilliant Build will automatically find it when
-running the commands below.
-Otherwise, the path to the file can be specified
-with the `-f` option.

 ### "Ugh!
 JSON is a terrible language for a build description!"

 A build description like the one above is not intended to be written by hand.